 Currently we offer regular Capoeira Angola classes to all backgrounds and ages in Brighton.
 We believe that Capoeira brings positive change to people's lives through Afro-Brazilian culture, social awareness, empowerment and mutual respect.

 Since 2015 we have worked in partnership with Amazonas Arts, a not-for-profit community association bringing the benefits of Capoeira and related activities to schools and community groups.

 "Menino Quem Foi Seu Mestre?" means "boy, who was your master?"

 The group was created by Mestre Roberval in Salvador, Bahia-Brazil.
 His teaching of Capoeira seeks to preserve the practice, ritual and philosophy of Capoeira Angola from Bahia.

-Capoeira Angola Brighton MQFSM organises its annual Summer event in Brighton where Capoeira practitioners from all over the UK and abroad gather for workshops to share in this art form and learn from each other.
+Capoeira Angola Brighton MQFSM organises annual summer events where Capoeira practitioners from all over the UK and abroad gather for workshops to share in this art form and learn from each other.

 Roberval Do Espirito Santo, well known in the Capoeira Community as Mestre Roberval, was born and lives in Salvador, Bahia, Brazil.
 Mestre Roberval is the founder of 'Menino Quem Foi Seu Mestre' group.